microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 2. Ensure that the data provided is of quality and is relevant to the ML solution

-3. Make sure that the Microsoft team has a good understanding of the data
+3. Make sure that the project team has a good understanding of the data

 4. Make sure that the Microsoft and **Customer** teams have the personnel needed for Data Exploration Workshop